jadecobra/python_tdd_exercises/source/functions/test_singleton_functions.rst

 #################################################################################

-I add a new test that checks if a singleton that accepts inputs returns the same value regardless of the inputs
+I add a new test that checks if a singleton that takes inputs returns the same value regardless of the inputs

 .. code-block:: python